Skip to main content

 Database grooming

-TON Node keeps its database within the path specified by --db flag of validator-engine, usually /var/ton-work/db.
-To reduce the database size, you can decrease the TTL (time-to-live) of some stored data.
+The TON node maintains its database at the location specified by the --db flag in the validator-engine, which is usually /var/ton-work/db.
+To reduce the database size, you can decrease the time-to-live (TTL) for some of the stored data.

 archive-ttl

-archive-ttl is a parameter that defines the time-to-live for the blocks.
+archive-ttl is a parameter that defines the TTL for the blocks.
 The default value is 604800 seconds (7 days).
 You can decrease this value to reduce the database size.

 MyTonCtrl> installer set_node_argument --archive-ttl <value>

-If you don't use MyTonCtrl then you can edit the node service file.
+If you don't use MyTonCtrl, you can edit the node service file.

 state-ttl